Mejituu/spotmicroai-basic-instructions/1. Prepare your RaspberryPi/README.md

 # Network access

-Connecto to your Router and identify which IP has been assigned to your RaspberryPi.
+Connect to to your Router and identify which IP has been assigned to your RaspberryPi.

 For convenience you must add a IP Address reservation in your DCHP Server, so your RasberryPi IP will be always the same.